 You can buy tickets via the app but I would recommend buying them at the station of your choice, either at the kiosk or using the ticket machines.
 The machines have the option to change to language to English and this is really useful if you don’t speak or read Italian!
 Cash and cards can be used to pay for the tickets.
 One thing to look out for….in the larger stations, you will generally find people hanging around the machines.
 They will come over to show you what to do and start to point at buttons.
-If this happens, ignore them or say, “No grazie” until they bugger off, as they will demand payment for “helping” you get your ticket!!!
+If this happens, ignore them or say, “No grazie” until they bugger off.
+Otherwise they will demand payment for “helping” you get your ticket!!!

 Trenitalia – this company was once owned by the state and is the main railway company in Italy, with the widest offer of trains and highest coverage in Italy.
 The normal trains can look quite dilapidated and antiquated but they do the job.
 Whilst my friend Anne was over to visit, we went on a journey and on our way back she had to go to the lavvy on the train.
 She came back with a look which I can only described as horror mixed with delight!
-I asked what the problem was and she showed me the lavvy which didn’t have a bottom to it, it was just the metal rim and a wonderful view of the train tracks below!
+I asked what the problem was and she showed me the lavvy which didn’t have a bottom to it.
+It was just the metal rim and a wonderful view of the train tracks below!
 Needless to say the horror was from the look of it and the delight from the updraft!

 Italo Trains – These are privately owned and the trains are the only real competitor to the Trenitalia trains.